 Cabernet Franc is traditionally blended in with other grapes for Bordeaux or Meritage blends, but some small run vintages offer up some spectacular stand-alone varietal offerings.
-Generally, Cabernet Franc will come off as less dense, lighter, but more perfume than a Cabernet Sauvignon .
+Generally, Cabernet Franc will come off as less dense, lighter, Cabernet Sauvignon, but with a bit more perfume or fragrance.
 A well-made Cabernet Franc should have lots of aromas of plum, black current on the nose, plus subtle hints of herbs and green bell peppers, or green olives.

 Best Wine for Vegetarians

 Food is a necessity with this light, and tart red which really shines when paired with vegetarian dishes.
 Anything that contains cabbage, bell peppers, or herbs (particularly rosemary, sage, thyme or saffron), and grilled friendly vegetables like eggplant and zucchini will be zested up by this crisp red.

 Cabernet Franc and Grilled Veggie Wraps

 Why not try your next grilled veggie wrap or sandwich with a glass of Cabernet Franc the next time you are BBQ’n!
 Saute up some green and red peppers along with onion, zucchini, maybe some eggplant, add a bit of goat cheese, and enjoy with this tart red.

 Vegetarian Lasagna and Cabernet Franc